-Doug Koplow Earth Track, Inc., United States
+Doug Koplow, Earth Track, Inc. (Cambridge, MA), November 2006 www.earthtrack.net

-Introduction
+1. Introduction

-Too often government interventions in markets are driven or co-opted by parochial political interests.
+Too often government interventions in markets are driven or coopted by parochial political interests.
 The results can be damaging on many levels.
 In addition to their very large fiscal cost, politically driven subsidies can impede the attainment of social or environmental goals, and hinder the ability of new and emerging industries to compete fairly in the marketplace.
-Using the example of federal subsidies to the United States energy sector (in mid-2006), this paper discusses the scale and origin of the subsidy problem, and presents a number of strategies that can help address structural deficits in the current system of governance.
+Using the example of federal subsidies to the United States energy sector, this paper discusses the scale and origin of the subsidy problem, and presents a number of strategies that can help address structural deficits in the current system of governance.

-While subsidies are most commonly thought of cash payments to a particular person or corporation, this definition misses most of the ways that governments transfer value to private entities.
-A range of policies, including special reductions, commonly required payments (such as tax breaks) or risk internalization (such as through unrealistically low caps on insurance requirements) offer politicians less visible ways to provide benefits to constituent groups.
-The Annex provides an overview of subsidy types.
-As noted here, some can act either as a subsidy or as a tax depending on their specific wording or magnitude.
+While subsidies are most commonly thought of a cash payments to a particular person or corporation, this definition misses most of the ways that governments transfer value to private entities.
+A range of policies, including special reductions commonly required payments (such as tax breaks) or risk internalization (such as through unrealistically low caps on insurance requirements) offer politicians less visible ways to provide benefits to constituent groups.
+Exhibit 1 provides an overview of subsidy types.
+As noted on the exhibit, some can act either as a subsidy or as a tax depending on their specific wording or magnitude.

-Assembling an integrated picture of the size and distribution of US federal subsidies to energy is a challenging undertaking.
+Assembling an integrated picture of the size and distribution of federal subsidies to energy is a challenging undertaking.
 Many of the non-cash interventions are difficult to quantify, and requisite data needed to do so is often lacking.
 Scores of government programs across many different agencies have some involvement with the sector, compounding the measurement difficulty.
 The government itself currently faces no requirements to compile this information internally, and multi-fuel assessments, even by outside parties, tend to be conducted on a very infrequent basis.